Influence of self-disassembly of bridges on collective flow characteristics of swarm robots in a single-lane and periodic system with a gap: Model

 \section{Model}

 We consider a periodic system which has a single-lane road with a gap (such as a deep valley) as shown in Fig.~\ref{fig:initial_state}.
 The system length is $L$ (m), and the gap length is $\lambda$ (m).
 We assume that $\lambda$ is a non-negative integer multiple of the length of each robot $d = 0.1\,{\rm m}$, that is, $\lambda = M d$ $(M = 0, 1, 2, \ldots)$.
 When $\lambda = 0\,{\rm m}$ (that is, $M = 0$), no gap exists in the system.
-Position $x$ ({\rm m}) is zero at the right (downstream) edge of the gap, increases in the right direction, is $L-\lambda$ at the left (upstream) edge of the gap, and returns to zero at the right edge of the gap.
-Hence the range of $x$ is given by $[0, L)$.
+Position $x$ ({\rm m}) is zero at the right (that is, downstream) edge of the gap, and $L-\lambda$ at the left (that is, upstream) edge of the gap.
+The range of $x$ is given by $[0, L)$.
+Let us consider a horizontal movement to the right from $x = 0$ by a distance of $L$.
+In this movement, $x$ monotonically increases toward $L$ before reaching again the right edge of the gap.
+When $x$ reaches it, $x$ becomes zero, not $L$.
 The system has $N$ robots named robots $1, 2, \ldots, N$.
 The height of each robot is equal to its length $d$.
 We define $x_i(t)$ (m) as the position of the front edge of robot $i$ at time $t$ (s), and $v_i(t)$ (${\rm m}/{\rm s}$) as its velocity at time $t$.
 All robots move to the right (that is, in the positive $x$ direction).
 We define density as $\rho = N/L$ (${\rm robots}/{\rm m}$).
 In the middle of each run of numerical simulations, no new robot appears in the system, and no robot leaves the system.
 Hence $N$ and $\rho$ are constant throughout each run.